-Our DSL's will keep the details of Birmingham Children's Trust Personal Advisor appointed to guide and support the care leaver, and will liaise with them as necessary regarding any issues of concern affecting the care leaver
+Our DSL's will keep the details of Birmingham Children's Trust Personal Advisor appointed to guide and support the care leaver, and will liaise with them as of their needs and appointing a personal adviser who develops a pathway plan with the young person.
+This plan describes how the Birmingham Children's Trust will support the care leaver to participate in education or training.

+necessary regarding any issues of concern affecting the care leaver